dogle-scottlogic/big-data/cassandra-vs-mariadb/Cassandra vs. MariaDB.md

 #### Configuring a Connection Pool for MariaDB

 **Fig 2** shows the influence of the *maximum connections* setting on performance in terms of the overall execution time.
-To produce this chart we took the average of the total execution times of 5 runs of 50,000 CREATE operations against MariaDB at each max-connection parameter we tried from 1 to 30.
+To produce this chart we took the average of the total execution times of 5 runs of 50,000 'create' operations against MariaDB at each max-connection parameter we tried from 1 to 30.

 **Fig 2**
 ![](https://i.imgur.com/ifVrUCC.png)